zixinz990/humanoid-trajopt-playground/README.md

 # Humanoid Trajectory Optimization Playground

+## Updates

+**June 15, 2025**: Fixed bugs related to Talos jumping.
+The robot can now land on the ground with the correct foot poses, regardless of how the body is rotated.

+## Introduction

 This repository contains several Python scripts for solving trajectory optimization problems involving challenging maneuvers on various humanoid robots using whole-body dynamics.
 Currently, we have:

 1. Backflip, simple humanoid (simple_humanoid_backlip.py)